 Immediately you’ll likely notice that these LEDs are simply too bright and that perhaps you'd like to apply some dimming.
 By choosing BlocklyProp’s bitwise block from the Numbers menu you can mix any color with another.
 Mix each color with a grey shade to dim the LED.
 This has another benefit - the current draw of each LED is much lower, enabling you to control more LEDs from your computer’s USB port which is limited to around 500 mA.

-A modification of the above program is the BlocklyProp program: Simple Color Control with Dimming.
+A modification of the above program is the BlocklyProp program Simple Color Control with Dimming from the reference section.

 Color pulsing is similar to dimming - but it’s more like a form of advanced brightness control.
 Instead of adding a single color (like grey, above), increasing the amount of the color from 0 to 255 drives the LED from off to full brightness.
 This can easily be done by using a repeat loop for each LED, one at a time.
-The WS2812 Color Pulsing code example demonstrates this capability.
+The WS2812 Color Pulsing code example demonstrates this capability; download it here:

 BlocklyProp has a Random number block where you can set the range of values.
 The WS2812 Random Colors code example demonstrates this feature.